timurb/youtube_dl/README.md

 loc.create(path: 'default', name: 'Default')  # use actual paths in real setups
 ```

+Update the `.dockerignore` with your location path (in place of `download`) with your download location.

 4. Start the app: `docker-compose up -d`

 ## License and authors